zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/installing-and-managing-apps/downloading-apps.md

 ### Downloading via the Purchased Apps Page

-The *Purchased Apps* page lists your purchased apps by project.
-You can drill down to specific apps and download them.
+The *Purchased Apps* page lets you download your purchased apps any time.
+It shows the apps you purchased, organized by project.

-Here are the steps for downloading an app in the Purchased Apps UI:
+Here are the steps for using the Purchased Apps page:

 1. Navigate to the Purchased Apps page via the Marketplace website or Liferay.com.